gorkazl/pyGAlib/README.md

 -----------------------------------------------------------------
 ### WHAT IS NEW

+##### June 15, 2020
+Docstrings corrected.
+Function `k_DensityW()` was added in module *metrics.py* to calculate the k-density in networks with weighted links, which is needed to evaluate potential formation of rich-club structures in weigthed networks.

 ##### July 12, 2019
 Version 1.1.0 released.
 Section for classic and deterministic graphs added to the *models.py* module.
 New generators `PathGraph()`, `StarGraph()` and `CompleteGraph()` included.